 TLDR: Claude Code, Cursor, and Codex work best when they understand your project.
 The fastest way to give them context is to paste a structured block at the start of a session covering tech stack, recent work, current focus, key files, and any warnings.
-The AskScout web app has an AI Resume Prompt button that generates this block from your latest digest; the CLI does the same thing with askscout --resume.
-Below is what good context looks like and how to assemble it whether you use AskScout or not.
+The askScout web app has an AI Resume Prompt button that assembles this block from your latest digest.
+The CLI does the same thing with askscout --resume.
+Below is what good context looks like and how to assemble it whether you use askScout or not.

 The catch-up problem

 Every Claude Code or Codex session starts cold.
 Cursor remembers a little more across files but still loses thread between long breaks.
-The first ten minutes of any session tend to look like this: you explain what the project is, what you were doing yesterday, and where the current work fits.
+The first ten minutes of any session tend to look the same: you explain the project and what you're doing right now.

 That is wasted typing.
-The information already exists.
-It is in your git history, your file structure, and your last few sessions of work.
-The only reason you are re-explaining is that the AI does not know how to read it without your help.
+The information already exists in your git history and your recent sessions of work.
+The only reason you are re-explaining is that the AI doesn't know how to read it without your help.
+(This is the same shape of problem the hidden cost of vibe coding walks through from a different angle.)

 What good context actually looks like